nileswyles/c-cpp-sandbox/README.md

 This project (mostly) uses shell scripts for building and executing these projects.
 The scripts are located under the <i>build_scripts</i> directory.
 Docker development container configuration and dependency installation scripts are located under the <i>.devcontainer</i> directory.

-## To run individual program/tests:
+## To run individual programs and tests:
 Usage:
 ```
 	-l|--log        Log level.